A periodicity theorem for extensions of Weyl modules: Notation and recollections

 For example, let $n=4$.
 The following tableau of shape $\mu=(6,4)$

 is row semistandard but not semistandard because of the violation in the first column.
 It has weight $\alpha=(4,3,1,2)$.
-We will use 'exponential' notation for tableaux.
+We will use 'exponential' notation for row semistandard tableaux.
 Thus for the previous example we write